gbeckers/agldata/README.rst

 What is agldata?
 ----------------
-A python library for published data from articifcial grammar learning or statistical learning studies.
+A python library for published data from artificial grammar learning or statistical learning studies.
 Data can be efficiently accessed in a structured way, for example to use them for (meta-) analyses.

 You can easily add data sets by entering them in a file in a user-friendly format (`YAML <https://yaml.org/>`__).
 See `example here
 <https://github.com/gbeckers/agldata/tree/master/agldata/datafiles
-/wilsonetal_jneurosci_2013.yaml>`__.
+/wilsonetal_2013_jneurosci.yaml>`__.

 Install